The Forest Filtration of a Graph: Preliminaries

 \section{Preliminaries}

 We only consider simple graphs, so no loops or multiedges are allowed.
 Given a graph $G$, $V(G)$ will be the set of vertices and $E(G)$ the set of edges.
-For $S\subseteq V(G)$, $G[S]$ is the graph induced by the set $S$.
-For a vertex $v$, $N_G(v)=\{u\in V(G):\;uv\in E(G)\}$ is its open neighborhood, we omit the subindex $G$ if there is no risk of confusion.
-The degree of a vertex will be denoted $d_G(v)=|N_G(v)|$.
-The maximum and minimum degrees will be denoted $\Delta(G)$ and $\delta(G)$ respectively.
-We say $G$ is a forest if it does not have cycles.
-Given a graph $G$, its girth $g(G)$ is the length of the smallest cycle in $G$, if there is no cycle in $G$ we take $g(G)=\infty$.
+For $S\subseteq V(G)$, $G[S]$ is the \textit{graph induced by $S$}, this is the graph with vertex set $S$, and two vertices are adjacent if and only if they are adjacent in $G$.
+For a vertex $v$, $N_G(v)=\{u\in V(G):\;uv\in E(G)\}$ is its \textit{open neighborhood}, we omit the subindex $G$ if there is no risk of confusion.
+The\textit{degree} of a vertex will be denoted $d_G(v)=|N_G(v)|$.
+The \textit{maximum} and \textit{minimum degrees} will be denoted $\Delta(G)$ and $\delta(G)$ respectively.
+Given a graph $G$, its \textit{girth} $g(G)$ is the length of the smallest cycle in $G$, if there is no cycle in $G$ we take $g(G)=\infty$.
+If $G$ has no cycles, we say it is a \textit{forest}.
+A \textit{tree} is a connected forest.